Pin It!

 • Did you use the right type of cream cheese?
 It should be a block full-fat cream cheese.
 Philadelphia is my preferred brand.

-• The whipped cream should be beaten until soft peaks form before adding the powdered sugar
+• Did you add the powdered sugar at the right time?
+The whipped cream should be beaten until soft peaks form before adding the powdered sugar

 • Did you beat the frosting for long enough?
 Oftentimes, the frosting will not hold up if you did not beat it for long enough.